Contact us whenever you need it!

 Wisconsin Wis.
 Stat.
 Ann. §§ 704.01 to 704.50; Wis.
 Admin.
 Code 134.01 to 134.10 (Chapter 704)

 Wyoming Wyo.
-Stat. §§ 1-21-1201 to 1-21-1211; §§ 34-2-128 to 34-2-129 (Title 34, Chapter 2, Title 1, Chapter 21, Article 12)
+Stat. §§ 1-21-1201 to 1-21-1211; §§ 34-2-128 to 34-2-129 (Title 34, Chapter 2 & Title 1, Chapter 21, Article 12)

 Landlord-tenant laws exist to protect both parties in a rental agreement.
 If you have questions about your rights as a landlord or as a renter, it is a good idea to speak with an attorney.
-You can also find our legal documents to get easily a lease agreement templates or an eviction notice.

 Helpful Resources:

-Landlord Tenant Laws - AAOA
+Landlord-Tenant Laws - AAOA

-Whether you are a property owner seeking renters or someone looking for a new home to rent, laws exist to safeguard your rights.
+If you're a property owner seeking renters or someone looking for a new home to rent, laws exist to safeguard your rights.
 In the U.S., landlords and tenants must each comply with a set of federal regulations and state laws that vary according to where the property is located.

-Before you prepare or sign a lease, it’s essential that you know and understand your legal rights.
-This article will equip you with the basics for what you need to know about landlord-tenant law.
+Before you prepare or sign a lease, it's essential that you know and understand your legal rights.
+This article will equip you with the basics of what you need to know about landlord-tenant law.

-What is the Landlord-Tenant Law?
+What is Landlord-Tenant Law?

 Composed mainly of state statutes and common law, landlord-tenant law covers the rental of residential and commercial property.
 Their purpose is to make the rental process fair and safe for landlords and tenants alike.